Home

 Then, you can follow these steps below -

-STEP 1: Visit the e-Filing Portal home page and click on ‘Link Aadhaar’ under the ‘Quick Links’ section.
+Step 1: Visit the e-Filing Portal home page.
+Click on ‘Link Aadhaar’ under the ‘Quick Links’ section.

-STEP 4: Enter your PAN, then confirm it, and enter your Mobile number to receive an OTP.
+Step 4: Enter your PAN, then confirm it, and enter your mobile number.
+You will receive an OTP.

-STEP 5: Enter the OTP that you receive and once it is verified, you will be redirected to the e-Pay Tax page.
+Step 5: Enter the OTP that you received.
+Once it is verified, you will be redirected to the e-Pay Tax page.
 Click on ‘Continue’.

 The second way of completing the payment is through Protean or NSDL.
 If you don’t have a bank account in the banks listed above, you can follow these steps -

-STEP 1: Visit the e-Filing Portal home page and click on ‘Link Aadhaar’ under the ‘Quick Links’ section.
+Step 1: Visit the e-Filing Portal home page.
+Click on ‘Link Aadhaar’ under the ‘Quick Links’ section.

-STEP 2: Enter your PAN and Aadhaar Number in the page that opens up.
+Step 2: Enter your PAN and Aadhaar Number on the next page.

-STEP 3: Click on ‘Continue to Pay through e-Pay Tax’ in the pop-up box..
+Step 3: A pop-up box will appear.
+Click on ‘Continue to Pay through e-Pay Tax’.

-STEP 4: Click on the blue hyperlink given below on the e-Pay tax page.
-It will redirect you to the Protean (NSDL) Portal.
+Step 4: Click on the blue hyperlink given below on the e-Pay tax page.
+The link will take you to the Protean (NSDL) Portal.

 Once the payment is done, you can link your Aadhaar with PAN on the e-Filing Portal.